Half of Britons support a second vote on Brexit, poll finds

-LONDON (Reuters) - Half of Britons support a second vote on whether to leave the European Union and a majority think the government may be paying too much money to the EU to open the way to trade talks, according to a new opinion poll.
+LONDON (Reuters) - Half of Britons support a second vote on whether to leave the European Union and a third said they would be worse off financially outside the world’s largest trading bloc, according to a new opinion poll.

 The poll, published in the Mail on Sunday newspaper, found 50 percent of people supported another vote on the final terms of Britain’s exit deal, 34 percent rejected another referendum and 16 percent said they did not know.

-The newspaper said it was the first major opinion poll since last week’s media reports that Britain is preparing to pay about 50 billion euros ($59 billion) to help to move on to talks on a future trade pact with the EU.
+The newspaper said it was the first major opinion poll since last week’s media reports that Britain is preparing to pay about 50 billion euros (43.79 billion pounds) to help to pave the way for talks on a future trade pact with the EU.

+The poll found 35 percent of those surveyed said they would be worse off financially after Brexit, while 14 percent said they would be better off.

 Mike Smithson, an election analyst who runs the www.politicalbetting.com website and a former Liberal Democrat politician, said on Twitter it was “the first time any pollster has recorded backing” for a second Brexit referendum.